kentonleung/Low-cost-Smart-Insole/README.md

-# TinyInsoleRecorder
+# Low-cost Smart Insole
-Low-cost wearable gait monitoring system using TinyDuino, force-sensitive resistors (FSRs), and a BMA250 accelerometer.
+Low-cost wearable gait monitoring system using TinyDuino, force-sensitive resistors (FSRs), and an integrated BMA250 accelerometer within a TinyDuino board.

 ## Overview
 **TinyInsoleRecorder** is firmware for a custom insole-based gait monitoring system.